robzienert/harrison/README.md

 Harrison is built primarily as a [Keiko](1) extension, so it's first and foremost a library, but it ships with an optional web service container as well.

-**NOTE ON PLUGINS**: Modules with external dependencies (aside from Keiko) are all optional.
+**NOTE ON PLUGINS**: Modules with external service dependencies (aside from Keiko) are all optional.
 Using Harrison does not force you into the built-in dependencies if you want to add new plugins.

 ## Usage as a Library